kegsay/github-pull-review/README.md

 ## Difference between GPR and Github's UI

 Currently, GPR does the following over and above Github's UI:
+ - Show a list of "Actions" that need to be done.
+An action is a series of comments on the same line.
+It is marked as "done" when the final comment starts with "done".
  - Provides buttons along with each line comment to see "this file *when* this comment was made" and "this file *after* this comment was made"
  - Show line comments that were made on this file several commits ago (Github doesn't show these at all, GPR gates them behind "Show all comments")
  - Show/Hide per-file